jerry-jeon/LogJerry/README.md

 ### Download

 Only Mac ARM64 package is provided in the Release tab.
-However, you can build it for your own platform by yourself.
 You can download a .dmg file in the [releases](https://github.com/jkj8790/LogJerry/releases).

+### Build

+The other platforms except Mac ARM64, you can build an application that runs on your platform by yourself.
+1. Clone this repository
+2. Execute `createDistributable` gradle task. `./gradlew createDistributable`
+3. Check `build/compose/binaries/main/app` folder

 ### Next features